sameera222/pay_tech_revolution/README.md

 Contributing

-We welcome contributions to enhance [App Name].
-If you'd like to contribute, please follow these guidelines:
+We welcome contributions to enhance pay_tech_revolution If you'd like to contribute, please follow these guidelines:

     Fork the repository and clone it locally.